teksi/wastewater/docs/en/user-guide/digitizing/deletingobjects.rst

 .. figure:: images/unlink_childe.jpg

 * Click **OK** and close the form window

- The wastewater node is no no more part of the wastewater_structure
+The wastewater node is now no more part of the wastewater_structure

 * Select the object (**manhole**, **special structure** etc.) you want to delete
 * Use **Edit** --> **Delete Selected** to delete.